Easy Pumpkin Granola

 - Bake in the center of the oven for 40-50 minutes or until oats are golden brown, dry and crisp.
 Allow the granola to cool for about 5 minutes, then sprinkle the chocolate chips over granola while it continues to cool.
 The chocolate chips will melt a bit.

-- Once granola is completely cool, transfer to an airtight container (I use a mason jar) and store in a cool place.
-I like keeping mine in the fridge so it lasts longer and stays extra crunchy.
+- Once granola is completely cool, transfer to an airtight container (I use a mason jar) and store in a cool place for 1-2 weeks.
+I like keeping mine in the fridge or freezer so it lasts longer and stays extra crunchy.

 - Pecans: Pecans are my go-to for this recipe, but feel free to swap them for another nut or seed.